-The following management's discussion and analysis ("MD&A") has been prepared as of August 8, 2017, and should be read in conjunction with the June 30, 2017 unaudited interim consolidated financial statements and related notes of Medicenna Therapeutics Corp. ("Medicenna", the "Company", "we", "our", "us" and similar expressions).
-The unaudited interim consolidated financial statements and related notes of Medicenna, were prepared in accordance with International Financial Reporting Standards ("IFRS") and all dollar amounts are expressed in Canadian dollars unless otherwise noted.
-Unless stated otherwise, all references to "\$" are to Canadian dollars.
+The following management's discussion and analysis ("MD&A") has been prepared as of November 10, 2017, and should be read in conjunction with the September 30, 2017 unaudited condensed consolidated interim financial statements and related notes of Medicenna Therapeutics Corp. ("Medicenna", the "Company", "we", "our", "us" and similar expressions).
+The unaudited condensed consolidated interim financial statements and related notes of Medicenna condensed consolidated interim financial statements and related notes of Medicenna, were prepared in accordance with International Financial Reporting Standards ("IFRS") and all dollar amounts are expressed in Canadian dollars unless otherwise noted.